vjpsyverson/RLB/README.md

 - Madan, M., Prothero, D.R., and Sutyagina, A. 2011.
 Did felids from Rancho La Brea change size or shape in the last Pleistocene?
 New Mexico Museum of Natural History Bulletin 53:554-563.
 - DeSantis, S.N., Prothero, D.R., and Gage, G.L.
 2011.
 Size and shape stasis in late Pleistocene horses and camels from Rancho La Brea during the last glacial-interglacial cycle.
 New Mexico Museum of Natural History Bulletin 53:505-510.
 - Prothero, D.R., and K.R.
 Raymond.
 2011.
 Stasis in late Pleistocene ground sloths (*Paramylodon harlani*) from Rancho La Brea, California.
 New Mexico Museum of Natural History Bulletin 53:624-628.
+- Balassa, D., Prothero, D.R., and Syverson, V. 2020.
+After the saber-tooths: How did cougars and bobcats respond to the end of the Ice Ages?
+PLoS One (in press)
 #### Birds
 - Syverson, V., and D.R.
 Prothero.
 2010.
 Evolutionary patterns in late Quaternary California condors.
 PalArch Journal of Vertebrate Paleontology 7(10):1-18.
 - Fragomeni, A., and Prothero, D.R., 2011.
 Stasis in late Quaternary birds from the La Brea tar pits during the last glacial-interglacial cycle.
 New Mexico Museum of Natural History Bulletin 53:511-516.